sagemath/trac_to_gh/Issue 6917.md

 # Issue 6917: [with patch] Minkowsky sum sould work with polyhedra and not only with polytopes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6917

 Original creator: sbarthelemy